Multiple Myeloma Diagnosis

-Having a full and accurate diagnosis is important so that we can personalize a precision-medicine treatment plan for you.
+Having a full and accurate diagnosis is important so that we can personalize a treatment plan for you.
 We use a comprehensive array of standard and specialized tests to help us understand the characteristics and extent of your specific disease.

 Diagnostic testing may include:

 - Complete blood count (CBC) measures the levels of red cells, white cells, and platelets in your blood.
 If there are too many myeloma cells in your bone marrow, some of these blood cell levels will be low.
 We often find that patients have a low red blood cell count, which results in anemia (due to a reduced amount of hemoglobin, the protein that carries oxygen).

 - Serum protein electrophoresis (SPEP) measures normal and abnormal proteins in plasma cells.
 Myeloma cells produce an abnormal protein (also known as a monoclonal immunoglobulin or M protein).
 If we find this abnormal protein, it might indicate that you have myeloma.

 - Serum immunofixation electrophoresis (IFE) identifies the subtype of abnormal protein, or M protein, in your plasma cells.

 - Serum quantitative immunoglobulins (Igs) measure the levels of heavy protein chains (including IgA, IgD, IgE, IgG, and IgM) in the abnormal antibodies that are overproduced by myeloma cells.
 These levels may not always be elevated.

 - Serum free light chain assay measures the levels of antibody light chains, classified as kappa or lambda, made by myeloma cells.
 Abnormal levels suggest that you might have multiple myeloma.